6 Ways To Address Dry Skin Irritations This Summer

 If you suffer from red, scaly, dry patches of skin that are extremely itchy, you may have eczema.
 Also known as atopic dermatitis, eczema is an allergy-related skin condition common in young adults, children and infants.
 Simple measures can often help to minimize symptoms and provide relief.
 Instead of turning to the topical steroids often prescribed for eczema, which I believe only suppress the problem and may worsen it over time, try these six suggestions below and see if they work for you.

 - Trial elimination.
-Often eczema is best considered an internal inflammation that is being pushed out to the skin.
+Often eczema is best considered an internal inflammation that is being pushed out through the skin.
 With this in mind, it is important to lower any burden to the immune system.
-Start by taking gluten as well as cows’ milk and all cows’ milk products out of your diet, as well as inflammatory foods that contain partially hydrogenated vegetable oils, a common source of trans fats.
+Start by taking gluten as well as cows’ milk and all cows’ milk products out of your diet, as well as foods that contain partially hydrogenated vegetable oils, a common source of inflammatory trans fats.
 Three to four weeks is a solid trial time; then add one group of foods back at a time and see what role they may play in your inflammation.

 - Take 500 milligrams of black currant oil or evening primrose oil twice a day (half that dose for children younger than 12).
 These are sources of gamma-linolenic acid (GLA), an essential omega-6 fatty acid that promotes healthy growth of skin, hair and nails.
 You should begin to notice positive changes in six to eight weeks.